smithy-lang/smithy-gradle-plugin/README.md

 By default, the `smithyFormat` task reformats Smithy files in place.
 It is possible for a model author to skip formatting, either intentionally or unintentionally.
-To validate that models are formatted, the `--check` argument may be used when invoking the `smithyFormat` task in CI.
+To validate that models are formatted in CI, use the `smithyFormatCheck` task:

 ```
-./gradlew smithyFormat --check
+./gradlew smithyFormatCheck
 ```

-Check mode leaves the files untouched and fails if any of them are not already formatted, listing the files that would change.
+This task leaves files untouched and fails if any of them are not already formatted, listing the files that would change.

 > [!WARNING]
+> The `smithyFormatCheck` task is intentionally not wired into the build
-> Check mode is only intended to be invoked explicitly in CI.
-It should not be
+> lifecycle.
+It is meant to be invoked explicitly in CI.
+Wiring it into the
-> enabled for standard builds.
-If it is enabled for standard builds, a minor
-> change in the formatter may break your build.
+> standard build lifecycle means a minor change in the formatter could break
+> builds.

-Check mode requires Smithy CLI version 1.72.0 or later.
+The `smithyFormatCheck` task requires Smithy CLI version 1.72.0 or later.

 ## Documentation